solmazsm/VecLSTM/README.md

     <h2>Database Connection</h2>
     <p>A MySQL database connection was established to store and retrieve the vectorized data efficiently.
 This approach ensures that the trajectory data is both easily accessible and manageable, particularly for large datasets.</p>

-    <h2>Metadata Creation</h2>
-    <p>A new metadata column was created in the DataFrame by combining the existing columns (time, latitude, longitude, altitude, label, and user).
-This enriched dataset allows the model to consider additional contextual information for improved predictions.</p>

-    <h2>Training LSTM Model Without Vectorization</h2>
-    <p>An LSTM model with two LSTM layers and a Dense layer for classification was built and compiled.
-The model's performance was evaluated on the test set using a confusion matrix, classification report, and weighted F1-score.
-Training time was measured without vectorization to assess the computational efficiency of the model.</p>

-    <h2>Vectorization Process</h2>
-    <p>We measured the time required for vectorization, during which each trajectory was processed and stored into the MySQL database for efficient retrieval during training.</p>

-    <h2>CNN Model Integration</h2>
-    <p>A Convolutional Neural Network (CNN) model was integrated to extract spatial features from the trajectory data.
-The outputs from both the LSTM and CNN models were concatenated to form a hybrid model.
-This model was then trained on the integrated data, offering a powerful combination of spatial feature extraction and sequential modeling.</p>

-    <h2>Evaluation and Comparison</h2>
-    <p>The hybrid model was evaluated on the test set, with performance metrics including RMSE, MAE, and MSE calculated for comparison.
-Training times were compared between the LSTM-only model and the combined LSTM + CNN model to demonstrate the efficiency gains from hybrid integration.</p>

-    <h2>Evaluation Implementation</h2>
-    <p>Instructions on how to run the evaluation and further implementation details can be found <a href="https://anonymous.4open.science/r/VecLSTM-C91B" target="_blank">here</a>.</p>

 # Database Connection
 Established a connection to a MySQL database to store and retrieve vectorized data.